TEACH in COLOMBIA Program

 or email your application form, resume/CV, and payment (credit card payment form is attached to application) to email@example.com.

-Application deadline ends on November 20, 2014, however, we recommend that you apply as early as possible since we have a limit of 50 placements.
+Application deadline for July, 2015 term ends on April 15, 2015, however, we recommend that you apply as early as possible since each location has a limited number of placements, and are filled on a rolling basis.
 All applicants will be interviewed by our Austin Program Coordinator and the directors in Colombia, whom will make the final decision of the teachers they want.

 Upon receipt of your application, a Cultural Embrace by API coordinator will contact you for a 20-30 minute phone or Skype interview to learn more about your skills, experience, needs, and also to discuss the program details and expectations.